Three-body bound states of two bosons and one impurity in one dimension

-The equations (\ref{eqSTMthreebody2}), (\ref{eqTR}) and (\ref{eqa3}) give the relation between two-body scattering constants and three-body scaling length.
-To solve the equations (\ref{eqSTMthreebody2}) and (\ref{eqTR}), the same problem arises as in solving (\ref{eqSTM}): it is easier to solve $a_3$ for a given $\kappa^2$, while the opposite problem is difficult, and we handle this difficulty in the same manner as in section \ref{secMM}, $\mathrm{i.e.}$, we search for the three-body scattering length $a_3$ for given $\kappa^2$ and two-body coupling constants $d$ and $g$.
+where $a_3>0$ for the RHS of \eqref{eqAsymp} being real.
+The equations (\ref{eqSTMthreebody2}), (\ref{eqTR}) and (\ref{eqa3}) give the relation between two-body scattering lengthes and three-body scattering length.
+In solving the equations (\ref{eqSTMthreebody2}), (\ref{eqTR}) and \eqref{eqAsymp}, the same difficulty arises as in Eq.(\ref{eqSTM}): it is not easy to solve $\kappa^2$ for a given $a_3$.
+The opposite is undemanding, and we handle this difficulty in the same manner as in section \ref{secMM}, $\mathrm{i.e.}$, we search for the three-body scattering length $a_3$ for given $\kappa^2$ and two-body coupling constants $d$ and $g$.

-We have discussed in section \ref{secPD} that the system with only two-body interactions can preserve multi three-body bound states.
-It has been proved that the three-body interaction alone can preserve one three-body bound state with energy $E=-h^2\kappa^2/(2\mu_{12,3})=-4h^2e^{-2\gamma}/(2a_3^2\mu_{12,3})$ \cite{Camblong2002}.
-Now an interesting question arises: can one always introduce more three-body bound state when the three-body interaction can be tuned arbitrarily?
+We have discussed in section \ref{secPD} that the system with only two-body interactions can exhibit multi three-body bound states.
+It has been proved that the three-body interaction alone can exhibit one three-body bound state with energy $E=-\hbar^2\kappa^2/(2\mu_{12,3})=-4\hbar^2e^{-2\gamma}/(2a_3^2\mu_{12,3})$ \cite{Camblong2002,Sekino2018}.
+Refs. \cite{Guijarro2018} and \cite{Nishida2018} showed that when $M=m$, $d_0=g_0<0$, one more three-body bound state would emerge once the three-body interaction is introduced.
+Now an interesting question arises: for the mass imbalenced system with attractive two-body interaction, does the system exhibits additional three-body bound states with arbitrarily tuned three-body interaction?